 Only do your experiments on the play boxes or on a dedicated testing machine.
 Because otherwise you may end up suddenly with an unusable computer, and for a production machine that's often a small disaster.

 The best approach is, to install only LTS versions of Ubuntu on production machines.
 Because LTS versions are extra good and reliable (enterprise-grade).
 All Linux Mint versions are LTS, so with Mint you're always OK.

-When you want to upgrade a production machine that's already running on an Ubuntu LTS version, to a newer LTS version, then only do that after the appearance of the first point release ("Service Pack 1") of that newer Ubuntu LTS version.
+When you want to upgrade a production machine that's already running on an Ubuntu LTS version, to a newer LTS version, then only do that after the appearance of the first point release / dot release ("Service Pack 1") of that newer Ubuntu LTS version.

 The best practice is, to split your computer work force in three: work horses, play boxes and testing machines.